coh516/DMTPOET/README.md

 This is used for creating user interfaces and binding them to merge rules to generate documents whilst modeling and analysing data.

-Essentially this is a tool to build templates with modular rout patches.
+Essentially this is a tool to build templates with modular route patches.

 Testing
 ===